What to do in the event of a skiing accident?

 1. Secure the accident site

-Place skis crosswise in front of the accident site
+Place your skis crosswise in front of the accident site.

 Are more people involved?

-3. Make an emergency call → 112 / 140 – preferably via the mountain railway
+3. Make an emergency call via the mountain railway

-On the slopes, it is best to first contact the mountain railway or the alpine emergency number, as they can coordinate mountain rescue directly.
+On the slopes, it is best to contact the mountain railway first, as they can coordinate the slope rescue service directly.

 Hinterstoder-Wurzeralm: +43 7564 5275